 U.S Census Cohabitation Information – The information on this page provides charts based on the U.S census reporting the number of unmarried couples cohabiting.
 The study breaks down the trend by age group.

 A cohabitation agreement can make things easier if a break-up was to happen.
 It can be the deciding factor between leaving a relationship in good terms or adding more stress to the emotional side of things.
-Contact The Gonzalez Law Group, PLLC if you want to establish a cohabitation agreement.
+Contact The Gonzalez Law Group if you want to establish a cohabitation agreement.